bibleexchange/courses/homiletics-2/en/1003_organization-of-biblical-sermons.md

 TITLE: Jesus is the Messiah

-1. INTRODUCTION (vs. 14–16)
+I.  INTRODUCTION (vs. 14–16)
-2. JESUS FULFILLED GOD'S PLAN (vs. 22–24)
+II.
+JESUS FULFILLED GOD'S PLAN (vs. 22–24)
-  1. Jesus was approved of God
+  A. Jesus was approved of God
 	  1. By miracles, wonders and signs
 	  2. By the work of God
-  2. The crucifixion was according to God's plan
+  B.  The crucifixion was according to God's plan
-  3. The resurrection was fulfilled according to prophecy
+  C.  The resurrection was fulfilled according to prophecy
-  4. According to the foreknowledge of God
+  D.  According to the foreknowledge of God
-3. JESUS FULFILLED DAVID'S PROPHECY (vs. 25–31)
+III.
+JESUS FULFILLED DAVID'S PROPHECY (vs. 25–31)
-  1. "David was a prophet of God"
+  A.  David was a prophet of God
-  2. Christ to sit on David's throne
+  B.  Christ to sit on David's throne
-  3. Resurrection of Christ was foretold by David
+  C.  Resurrection of Christ was foretold by David
-4. JESUS FULFILLED THE PLAN OF GOD AS THE EXALTED CHRIST (vs. 32–36)
+IV.
+JESUS FULFILLED THE PLAN OF GOD AS THE EXALTED CHRIST (vs. 32–36)
-  1. This Jesus hath God raised up
+  A.  This Jesus hath God raised up
-  2. Jesus is exalted on the Right hand of God
+  B.  Jesus is exalted on the Right hand of God
-  3. Jesus is Lord and Christ
+  C.  Jesus is Lord and Christ
-5. CONCLUSION (vs. 37–40)
+V.  CONCLUSION (vs. 37–40)
-  1. Results—pricked in their heart (conviction)
+  A.  Results—pricked in their heart (conviction)
-  2. Application—call to repent and be baptized
+  B.  Application—call to repent and be baptized
-  3. Many responded—3000 souls saved
+  C.  Many responded—3000 souls saved

 ### Jesus' Preaching

-#### In the Gospel According to Mathhew
+#### In the Gospel According to Mathew

 1. Sermon on the mount (5:1–7:29; Luke 6:17–49)
 2. The 12 commissioned (10:1–42; Mark 6:6–13)